skratchdot/skratchdot.com/projects/index.md

 - [GitHub: Code Search](/projects/github-code-search.user.js/) - A user script that adds a search box to repository pages which allows you to search the code in that repository.

+- [GitHub: Editor Theme](/projects/github-editor-theme.user.js/) - Add a "theme" dropdown when editing files in the Github UI.

 - [GitHub: Fork Count](/projects/github-fork-count.user.js/) - A user script to display repo counts (public, private, sources, forks, mirrors) where the "public" repo counts used to be.